Bush begat ISIS

 This ensured that the U.S. military would have to stay in Iraq for many years.
 You may recall that in February 2008, John McCain said that U.S. troops may have to stay in Iraq for 100 years.

 Some say that Bremer didn't make a mistake; that it was part of a master plan to turn Iraq into a neocon paradise.
 He instituted a flat personal and corporate income tax that did not exceed 15 percent.
-He excused himself, coalition forces, and U.S. contractors from having to pay taxes on monies that were not income.

 The Department of Defense (Bremer's employer) arranged for U.S. companies to contract for providing services in Iraq to replace native services that were no longer viable because of de-Ba-athification.
 In hundreds of cases, U.S. companies replaced Iraqi government agencies and companies.